 9. Don’t Be Afraid to Ask Questions

-Have you ever been in class and found yourself confused about something being taught, and instead of asking a question, you held back and let the class carry on?
-Ask yourself why you chose not to ask a question, clarify your doubts, and help your learning.
+Have you ever been in class and found yourself confused about something being taught, and instead of asking a question, you held back and let the class continue?
+Ask yourself why you chose not to ask questions, clarify your doubts, and help your learning.

 Some students can feel hesitant to ask a question about something they think their peers have understood without asking any questions themselves.
 Others might feel like slowing down the class and drawing too much attention.

 However, these are not the thoughts that students should entertain when they’re in a classroom because, as learners, they not only have every right to ask questions, but it is also something that teachers themselves encourage.
 Teachers love answering questions!